Your Ultimate 💀Spooky Guide💀 to Halloween and Día de los Muertos Events Around DC

 Though the classic haunting experience is off due to Covid-19, Shocktober is offering fun virtual events to keep you scared this week.
 You can livestream terrifying guided tours of Carlheim Manor, the haunted Leesburg house where the organization is based, and more spine-chilling videos about places like the Well of Souls.
 Join the online events on October 30 or 31 for $10.
 If you’d rather try scaring people yourself, you can also explore their Shock Party Haunt Classes with tips on costume gore, DIY Halloween décor, and creepy cocktails.

-3. Field of Screams
+3. Field of Screams Maryland

-The name is pretty self-explanatory here: Grab some friends and face masks and go to the Field of Screams (4501 Olney-Laytonsville Road, Olney) to walk through two scary journeys through the “Haunted Trail” and “Trail of Terror.”
+The name is pretty self-explanatory here: Grab some friends and face masks and go to the Field of Screams Maryland (4501 Olney-Laytonsville Road, Olney) to walk through two scary journeys through the “Haunted Trail” and “Trail of Terror.”
 Screaming ensues once you meet the zombies, animated props, dead campers, and other spooky sights.
 A six-person ticket costs $250; the field is open Thursday, October 29, through Sunday, November 1 (the last days to visit are November 6 and 7).

 Virtual Fun